spyvanilla/sorting-algorithm-visualizer/README.md

 # How to install?

+Open your terminal

 If you don't have pygame installed in your computer, use:
 ```
 pip install pygame
 ```
-Then clone the repository using the following command in your terminal:
+Then clone the repository using:
 ```
 git clone https://github.com/spyvanilla/sorting-algorithm-visualizer.git
 ```